ryuuji06/automatic-speech-recognition/README.md

 # Character-wise Automatic Speech Recognition

-In this test, I implemented a simple functional system that transcript the speech of a given audio signal, task known as automatic speech recognition (ASR).
+I implement a simple functional system that transcript the speech of a given audio signal, task known as automatic speech recognition (ASR).
 Instead of recognizing entire words, which would require a large output structure, or recognizing phonemes, which would require a training set with the transcripted phonemes (which is actually available, such as TIMIT), in this first scratch I opt to implement a simple character-wise speech recognition system.

 The state-of-the-art of automatic speech recognition was held for a long time by methods based on hidden Markov models (HMM) [1], often with some neural network-hybrid strategy.
 With the emergence of deep learning, recurrent neural networks (RNN) and convolutional neura networks (CNN) came to prevail in solving ASR.
 Just to highlight a few approaches that has arisen,
  - there is the RNN-CTC algorithm [2] (and also its variant RNN-transceiver [3]), that performs an alignment the input sequence and the target sequence when computing the loss;